cody-clark/cody-clark.github.io/_posts/2017-08-02-formatting-test.md

 ```

 ## Set up and Expose the Guestbook Frontend
-This tutorial uses a simple PHP server that is configured to talk to either the slave or master services, depending on whether the client request is a read or a write.
+This tutorial uses a simple PHP server that is configured to talk to either the slave or master Services, depending on whether the client request is a read or a write.
 It exposes a simple JSON interface, and serves a jQuery-Ajax-based UX.

 ### Creating the Guestbook Frontend Deployment
 1. Create the frontend Deployment from the following `.yaml` file: